coffeebe4code/disc/README.md

 @function
 @func
 ```
-You can use a function with the name of the function:
+You can use a function with the name of the function. `myadd` file contains the previous function definition.
 ```
 $ discd repl ./myadd.di
 > (add 33 9)